Vast (company): Orbiter

 The Orbiter was an orbital transfer vehicle capable of approaching/departing spacecraft and carrying customer payload that uses ethane and nitrous oxide as propellants for use as the third stage of any launch vehicle.
 The Orbiter was initially planned for use as the third stage of Launcher's Light rocket, but plans for such a rocket were discontinued following Vast's acquisition of Launcher.
 However, further development of the Orbiter was continued within Vast as a part of Launcher's acquisition.
 Additionally, former Launcher missions which involved Orbiter – such as the SN3 and SN5 missions – were undertaken by Vast.
-Vast initially were to launch a total of 6 orbiter tugs into space from 2023 to 2025, with the SN3 mission having been launched on June 12, 2023, and SN5 originally planned to launch in October on SpaceX rideshare missions.
+Vast initially was to launch a total of 6 orbiter tugs into space from 2023 to 2025, with the SN3 mission having been launched on June 12, 2023, and SN5 originally planned to launch in October on SpaceX rideshare missions.
 However, following SN3's failure, the Orbiter program was discontinued.
-Vast currently is building prototypes for key Haven-1 subsystems, such as avionics and propulsion, based around Orbiter space tugs.
+Vast now is building prototypes for key Haven-1 subsystems, such as avionics and propulsion, based around Orbiter space tugs.

 Haven Demo

-Vast built a 500 kg demonstration satellite to prove out some of the technologies needed for Haven-1.
-It will test subsystems such as communications, power, propulsion, and GNC hardware and algorithms.
-On 2 November 2025 Haven Demo was launched on a Falcon 9 and successfully deployed its solar panels.
+Vast built a 500 kg demonstration satellite, named Haven Demo, to prove out some of the technologies needed for Haven-1.
+It tested subsystems such as communications, power, propulsion, guidance, navigation, hardware and algorithms.
+On November 2, 2025, Haven Demo was launched on a Falcon 9 and successfully deployed its solar panels.
+It operated successfully for three months before reentering the atmosphere via a controlled deorbit burn on February 5, 2026.